Back to Black: Impact and legacy

-Documentary
+Films

 In September 2018, a documentary film based on Back to Black, titled Amy Winehouse: Back to Black, was released.
 It contains new interviews, as well as archival footage.
 It was made by Eagle Vision, produced by Gil Cang, and released on DVD on 2 November 2018.
 The film features interviews by producers Mark Ronson and Salaam Remi, who worked half and half on the album, along with the Dap-Kings, Remi's music team, Ronettes singer Ronnie Spector, and close friends of Winehouse, including Nick Shymansky, Juliette Ashby, and Dionne Bromfield.
 The film is accompanied by An Intimate Evening in London, footage of a show Winehouse gave at Riverside Studios in London in 2008.

+The Sam Taylor-Johnson-directed biographical film Back to Black (2024), based on Winehouse's life, was named after the album.
+The movie delves into the creation and background of the album of the same name.